MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/git/commands/init.md

 ## Change default branch

-Change the default branch for new repos setup with `init`.
+Change the default branch for new repos set up with `init`.

 Currently, the Git default is `master`.
 You might want to override to `main` or `dev` or `edge`.